-If the Zoning Text Amendment is approved, staff believes that the proposed site is appropriate for an Amazon last mile delivery station.
-Specifically, the building is well designed with an office-like appearance from W. Winton Avenue, and all the delivery, sorting and loading uses would occur within the building.
+If the Zoning Text Amendment is approved, staff believes that the proposed site is appropriate for an Amazon last mile delivery station subject to the proposed conditions of approval.
+Specifically, the building is well designed with an office-like appearance from W. Winton Avenue, and all of the delivery, sorting and loading uses would occur within the building.
 All parking and queuing could occur on the site due to its large size and the proposed staggered flow of traffic through the site over each 24-hour period.
-Staff recommends conditions of approval prohibiting parking and queuing be added along W. Winton Avenue to ensure that the use, particularly during seasonal fluctuations, does not become a nuisance (proposed Condition Nos.
-12 and 13).
-Staff also recommends various roadway and intersection improvements be included to ensure that traffic continues to circulate safely within the project vicinity (proposed Condition Nos.
-37 through 40) and has included conditions that would require a certain timeframe for electrification of the fleet and installation of solar panels to meet the City's sustainability goals (proposed Condition Nos.
+Staff does recommend conditions of approval prohibiting parking and queuing onto W. Winton Avenue to ensure that the use, particularly during seasonal fluctuations does not become a nuisance (proposed Condition Nos.
+12 and 13), and that Amazon commit to certain timeframe for electrification of the fleet and installation of solar panels to meet the City's sustainability goals (proposed Condition Nos.
 11 and 18, respectively).

-As conditioned, the applicant will be required to operate per the detailed business and operations plan provided with the application submittal and as detailed in this staff report.
+Further, the applicant will be required to operate per the detailed business and operations plan provided with the application submittal and as detailed in this staff report.
 Any major deviation from this proposal, including a significant increase in van, FLEX or other types of deliveries may require amendment of the use permit (proposed Condition No. 10).
 As conditioned, staff believes that the site is appropriately sized and designed to accommodate the proposed use.